BackyardBrains/docs.backyardbrains.com/docs/Engineering/NeuroBit/Projects/EMGGameConsole/index.md

 - 1 x Power bank / external USB power supply
 - 1 x Arduino IDE v2
 - ∞ x Enthusiasm 😄
 Additionally, there a re a few files in the forms of .STL and code.
-These can either be found via this file: [Attachments](./Attachments.zip) or in github here [GithubFolder](./Attachment)
+These can either be found via downloading this zip file: [Attachments.zip](./Attachments.zip) or in github, here: [GithubFolder](./Attachment)
 ## 3D Printing

 Before connecting the electronics, we should slice and start printing the files.
 If you don't have a 3D printer _(bummer)_, you can still play the game on the Wio Terminal.
 If you don’t have the Wio Terminal, you can still create the physical extension _(or do both if you have both)_.